jamesliu/nanoPPO/README.md

 ## Usage

-Here's a simple example of how to use nanoPPO to train an agent.
+Here are examples of how to use nanoPPO to train an agent.

 On the MountaionCarContinuous-v0 environment: